Gareon Conley: Pre-draft

 Conley received an invitation to the NFL Combine and completed all the combine and positional drills.
 He also participated at Ohio State's Pro Day, but chose to only perform positional drills for representatives and scouts in attendance.
 NFL Draft experts and analysts projected Conley to be selected in the first round.
 He was ranked the second best cornerback, behind Ohio State teammate Marshon Lattimore, by NFLDraftScout.com, ESPN, and NFL analyst Mike Mayock.
 He was also ranked the fourth best cornerback by Sports Illustrated.

 Just days prior to the 2017 NFL draft, a woman accused Conley of rape, claiming it had occurred earlier in the month in a hotel room in Cleveland.
 Conley, in a statement, strongly denied the allegations.
 It was speculated he may fall out of the first round of the draft due to the sexual assault claims.
 A grand jury ruled not to charge Conley on July 31, 2017.
+Later, the woman filed a civil lawsuit against Conley, and Conley took the unusual step of filing a counterclaim against her for malicious prosecution.
+The civil case ultimately went to trial in Cleveland, Ohio, and the jury unanimously found that Conley was not liable to the woman for sexual assault, and also ordered her to pay Conley $300 for malicious prosecution (the amount requested by his attorney, John Camillus).